TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-05-5-ways-to-extract-value-from-overmocked-tests.md

 <br>

-I wrote about [PhpSpec to PHPUnit migration in separate post](/blog/2019/03/21/how-to-instantly-migrate-phpspec-to-phpunit).
-You can use this [secret standalone Rector set](https://github.com/rectorphp/custom-phpspec-to-phpunit) to automate most of it.
+I wrote about [PhpSpec to PHPUnit migration in a separate post](/blog/2019/03/21/how-to-instantly-migrate-phpspec-to-phpunit).
+To automate most of it, you can use this [secret standalone Rector set](https://github.com/rectorphp/custom-phpspec-to-phpunit).

 <br>

 ## 4. Either mock or a Real service

-What type is mocked object?
+What type is a mocked object?
 That is the question.

 If we mock a `Product` class, it will become: